fommil/fpmortals/manuscript/complete.md

 `Apply` extends `Functor` by adding a method named `ap` which is similar to `map` in that it applies a function to values.
-However, with `ap`, the function is in a similar context to the values.
+However, with `ap`, the function is in the same context as the values.

 {lang="text"}
 ~~~~~~~~